-Mr. Norrie’s practice is focused on employment law and litigation.
-First and foremost, he helps employers anticipate and avoid problems in the workplace.
+Mr. Norrie is a Minnesota State Bar Association Board Certified Labor and Employment Law Specialist.
+His practice is focused on employment law and litigation.
+First and foremost, Mr. Norrie helps employers anticipate and avoid problems in the workplace.
 He provides counsel on a range of risk-management issues, including the development of appropriate policies and procedures, employee training, disciplinary actions, investigations, severance agreements, and workforce reductions.
 Mr. Norrie also routinely advises employers on issues relating to trade secrets and restrictive covenants.

 Mr. Norrie represents clients in a variety of employment-related litigation, including discrimination and harassment, leave and accommodation, whistleblower and qui-tam, non-compete and non-solicitation agreements, defamation, fiduciary duty, and ERISA.
 He has successfully litigated employment-related claims in state and federal courts and private arbitration, and has obtained dozens of “no probable cause” determinations from state and federal enforcement agencies.